amaisel95/skills-github-pages/index.md

 # Test Webpage for GitHub Pages
-Welcome to the test environment!
-If you can see this, your **GitHub Pages** deployment is working perfectly.
+test environment.
+If you can see this, the deployment is working.

 ## 🚀 Deployment Status
-- [x] Repository created
+- [x] Repo
-- [x] index.md uploaded
+- [x] index.md
-- [ ] Theme selected (optional)
+- [ ] Theme

-### Why Markdown?
-Markdown is lightweight, easy to read, and integrates directly with GitHub.
-Here is a quick look at a code snippet test:

 ```python
 def hello_world():